in28minutes/in28minutes.github.io/_posts/2018-01-03-spring-boot-rest-api-example-projects-with-code.md

 This guide will help you understand the REST API projects with code examples on Github.
 We have a number of articles explaining these projects.
 These code examples will help beginners and experts to learn and gain expertise at developing RESTful Services with Spring Boot.

-All Articles updated to 2.3.1.RELEASE of Spring Boot.